 REGEXP_REPLACE(Landing Page, ‘\\?.+’, ”)

-Omi also mentioned using the CASE Statement for segmenting weekdays from weekends – we are going to go into CASE Statements & other calculated fields in another blog post soon!
+Omi also mentioned using the CASE Statement for segmenting weekdays from weekends – More on CASE Statements here!

 Big Brand Reporting